Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 **Your pagecode is the glue between your components and your modules!!!**

-**If you do not have a pageCode for a complex, sorry but you are doing all wrong**
+**If you do not have a pageCode for a complex page, sorry but you are doing all wrong**

 **Just to be sure you get it, NEVER REFERENCE A COMPONENT OUTSIDE A PAGE CODE OR ANOTHER COMPONENT !!!**